kongware/scriptum/README.md

 * effect handling and composition
 * expressions in weak head normal form

-These terms are in turn described comprehensively in the respective sections of this introduction.
+We will deepen these concepts in the course of this introduction.

-## Encoding of Types
+## Type Encoding

 The type validator operates at runtime and thus can represent types as first class `String`s.
 Here is our first simple type: